Jump to:

 Don’t paint over dirt, debris, or old paint—give the surface a good clean with a pressure washer or wire brush.
 Be careful to avoid leaving any marks or chips on the log walls.

 Sanding can smooth out any rough spots, and the paint sticks better.
 Wipe down the surface with a damp cloth to clear away leftover dust or debris.
+The log cabin must be dry before painting.

 For more details, check out this guide: How to Treat a Log Cabin Exterior